 Column 1 Works Column 2 Conditions 1.
-The erection of, or alterations or additions to, a single house on a lot. (a) The single house use is a class P use in relation to the zone. (b) The works comply with the deemed-to- comply provisions of the R-Codes and/or the general development requirements specified in this Scheme. (c) The works are not located in a heritage- protected place.
-2. The erection or installation of, or alterations or additions to, any of the following on the same lot as a single house or a group dwelling- (a) The works comply with the deemed-to- comply provisions of the R-Codes and/or the general development requirements specified in this Scheme. (a) an ancillary dwelling; (b) an outbuilding; (c) an external fixture; (d) a boundary wall or fence; (e) a patio; (f) a pergola; (g) a verandah; (h) a deck; (i) a garage; (j) a carport. (b) The works are not located in a heritage- protected place.
-3. The installation of, or alterations or additions to, any of the following on the same lot as a single house or a group dwelling- (a) The works comply with the general development requirements specified in this Scheme. (a) a swimming pool;(b) shade sails. (b) The works are not located in a heritage- protected place.
-4. Works carried out by or on behalf of the local government that are wholly located on an area identified as a local reserve or owned by the local government.
+The erection of, or alterations or additions to, a single house on a lot. (a) The single house use is a class P use in relation to the zone. (b) The works comply with the deemed-to-comply provisions of the R-Codes and/or the general development requirements specified in this Scheme. (c) The works are not located in a heritage-provision of the second secon 2.
+The erection or installation of, or alterations or additions to, any of the following on the same lot as a single house or a group dwelling - (a) an ancillary dwelling; (b) an outbuilding; (c) an external fixture; (d) a boundary wall or fence; (e) a patio; (f) a pergola; (g) a verandah; (h) a deck; (i) a garage; (j) a carport. protected place. (a) The works comply with the deemed-to- comply provisions of the R-Codes and/or the general development requirements specified in this Scheme. (b) The works are not located in a heritage- protected place.
+3. (a) a carport.
+The installation of, or alterations or additions to, any of the following on the same lot as a single house or a group dwelling - (a) a swimming pool; (b) shade sails. (a) The works comply with the general development requirements specified in this Scheme. (b) The works are not located in a heritage-protected place.
+4. Works carried out by or on behalf of the local government that are wholly located on an area identified as a local reserve or owned by the local government. -------------------------------- -- the advertision